1,001 Sayings and Deeds of the Prophet

 Ibn Al-Musaiyab added: We have had roughness (in character) ever since.

-Many of the sayings of the Prophet read like something you might find in the Koran and exhibit the same lack of a consistent timeframe.
-For example, whom did Allah show Mercy to in the following hadith, since He created his Throne before He created Adam whose descendants would be the recipient of His anger.
+Many of the sayings of Muhammad read like something you might find in the Koran, and exhibit the same lack of a consistent timeframe.
+For example, whom did Allah show Mercy to in the following hadith, since He created his Throne before He created Adam, whose descendants would be the recipients of His anger?

 Narrated Abu Huraira: